Groodian/HomeMission/README.md

     # The number of tasks to create.
     iterations: Float!

-    # The interval between tasks in weeks.
+    # The interval between tasks measured in weeks.
     interval: Float!

     # The date of the first task of the series.